Ural-Yunusbaev/IBDMig/README.md

 011	2.6	2.4	2.3	2.2	2.2	2.1	2.0	2.1	2.0	2.0	2.3	2.0				2.5
 111	2.6	2.5	2.4	2.3	2.3	2.1	2.2	2.1	2.0	2.1	2.0	1.8	2.1	2.0	2.1	2.5
 </pre>
-Average length of haplotypes for populations combinations and clusters sizes category.<br>
+Average length of haplotypes for populations combination and cluster size categories.<br>
 Rows are populations combinations, and columns are clusters sizes.<br>
 The header of ibdmig.out.cluster_counts is following: <br>
 POPS - populations combinations;<br>